Warning notification:Warning

 • a transcervical CVS - inserting a thin tube into your cervix (the neck of your womb)

-Both types of CVS will be done during an ultrasound scan, which will help to guide the needle or tube into the right place.
+The type of CVS you have will depend on the position of your placenta.
+Both types of CVS will be done during an ultrasound scan.
+This helps the healthcare professional guide the needle or tube into the right place.

 Risks of CVS